oxheadalpha/tezos-k8s/README.md

 ## mkchain

+mkchain is a python script that generates Helm values which Helm then uses to create your Tezos chain on k8s.

-Follow the [Install mkchain](./mkchain/README.md#install-mkchain) step in `mkchain/README.md`.
+Follow _just_ the [Install mkchain](./mkchain/README.md#install-mkchain) step in `mkchain/README.md` under the Quickstart.
 See there for more info on how you can customize your chain.

 Set as an environment variable the name you would like to give to your chain:

 ```shell
 CHAIN_NAME=my-chain
 ```
+NOTE: k8s will throw an error when deploying if your chain name format does not match certain requirements.
+From k8s: `DNS-1123 subdomain must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character (e.g. 'example.com', regex used for validation is '[a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*')`

 Set [unbuffered IO](https://docs.python.org/3.6/using/cmdline.html#envvar-PYTHONUNBUFFERED) for python: